 Founder & Board Chair

 Luke Rosen and Sally Jackson founded KIF1A.ORG in 2016 following their daughter Susannah’s KIF1A diagnosis.
-Luke has extensive experience in rare disease stakeholder engagement, advocacy and research initiatives.
-Recognized by Global Genes as a 2018 RARE Champion of Hope Honoree, Luke often speaks at international events about innovation in therapeutic development and community engagement.
+Luke has extensive experience in rare disease advocacy, research initiatives and stakeholder engagement.
 His mission is to accelerate biotech innovation and forge efficient collaborations within the scientific and patient communities, resulting in discovery of treatment for children like Susannah.

 With a focus on developing meaningful outcome measures, Luke relentlessly works to educate and empower families affected by rare genetic diseases.
 By making sure every KIF1A family plays an active role in discovery, from pre-clinical research through clinical trial readiness, Luke helps drive our mission to find therapeutic options for children living with KIF1A Associated Neurological Disorder.